ELKAMINA/42_irc/README.md

 > ** Socket Pair ** :

-> ICP : InterProcess Communication (Mutex!!!!!!).
+> **ICP** : InterProcess Communication (Mutex!!!!!!).

-> no-op : A no op (or no-op), for no operation , is a computer instruction that takes up a small amount of space but specifies no operation.
+> **no-op** : A no op (or no-op), for no operation , is a computer instruction that takes up a small amount of space but specifies no operation.
 The computer processor simply moves to the next sequential instruction.
 The no op is included in most assembler languages.
 It may have a label and can serve as a placeholder for a useful instruction to be inserted later during code development.

-> Three way handshake : SYN / SYN-ACK (synchronize, aknowledge) / ACK (permet d'etablir une connexion entre le client et le serveur ).
+> **Three way handshake** : SYN / SYN-ACK (synchronize, aknowledge) / ACK (permet d'etablir une connexion entre le client et le serveur ).

 Link : https://stackoverflow.com/questions/11129212/tcp-can-two-different-sockets-share-a-port

+> **C10K problem in webservs** : http://www.kegel.com/c10k.html

 # Main RFCs for basic HTTP